Saint Mary Magdalene Orthodox Church

 COME!
 WORSHIP WITH US!

-Saturday nights at 5pm - Great Vespers - Sunday Morning Divine Liturgy service at 10am
+Saturday at 5pm - Great Vespers service

-Sunday Divine Liturgy is followed by a Fellowship Luncheon in the Church Hall
+Sunday Divine Liturgy is followed by a

 Everyone is welcome!